wadenick/docs/articles/multifactor-authentication/send-phone-message-hook-twilio.md

 * Sign up for a [Twilio](https://www.twilio.com/try-twilio) account.
 * Create a new Messaging Service in the [Programmable SMS console](https://www.twilio.com/console/sms/services) or in the [Verify console](https://www.twilio.com/console/verify/services) depending on the API you want to use.
-* Add a phone number that is enabled for SMS to your service and capture the number.
+* If you use Programmable SMS, you need to add a phone number that is enabled for SMS to your service and capture the number.
 * Capture the Account SID and Authorization Token by clicking *Show API Credentials* in the [Twilio SMS Dashboard](https://www.twilio.com/console/sms/dashboard)

 ## 1. Create a Send Phone Message hook